Jean-Baptiste Pompallier: New Zealand

 On 30 December Pompallier, Fr Louis Catherin Servant SM and Brother Michel (Antoine) Colombon sailed for the Hokianga and arrived at the home of Thomas and Mary Poynton on 10 January 1838.
 It was to be his headquarters and the chief scene of his labour for the next 30 years.

 Pompallier celebrated the first Traditional Latin Mass in New Zealand at Totara Point on 13 January 1838.
 He immediately set about establishing Catholic mission stations.
 He quickly learned both English and Māori.
 Bishop Pompallier travelled extensively by schooner around both North and South Islands, setting up mission stations.
-By 1843, he had established stations in Hokianga, Kororareka, Mangakahia, Kaipara, Tauranga, Akaroa, Matamata, Opotiki, Maketu, Auckland, Otago, Wellington, Otaki, Rotorua, Rangiaowhia and Whakatane.
+By 1843, he had established stations in Hokianga, Kororāreka, Mangakahia, Kaipara, Tauranga, Akaroa, Matamata, Ōpōtiki, Maketu, Auckland, Otago, Wellington, Ōtaki, Rotorua, Rangiaowhia and Whakatāne.

 The mission station in Kororareka encompassed the area surrounding what is now known as Pompallier House, Russell.
 A printing press was imported, and, with other Catholic missionaries, Pompallier sponsored the printing of prayer booklets in Māori, some of the earliest Māori publications.
 A tannery was set up to produce leather with which the pamphlets and books were bound.

 Marist reinforcements arrived on the Reine de Paix on 18 June 1839 (Fathers Baty, Jean-Baptiste Épalle and Petit and Brothers Elie Regis, Augustin and Florentin).
 On 8 December, four more Marists arrived.
 They were Fathers Philippe Viard, Petit-Jean, Comte and Chevron and Brother Attale.